Kamal-Abdullayev/inbank-front/README.md

 It is built using Flutter and communicates with the backend API to display loan options and handle loan applications.

+P.S.
+This project is in a public repo because it was requested to be shared publicly

 ## Technologies Used
 - Flutter 3.19.5
 - Dart 3.3.3